tianye-zhou-cmu/git-basics-assignment/MyGitNotes.md

-Git is a useful tool
+Git is a useful tool.
+Github is a platform for Git.